ai2cm/fv3net/workflows/nudging/README.md

 The output directory should now be present in `output`.

-### Running on Kubernetes
+If you want to run the workflow on a different image, you can set `IMG_NAME` and `IMG_VERSION` when you call `make`.

-The workflow can be submitted to kubernetes using:
+### Running with argo

-    make run_kubernetes
+The workflow can be submitted with argo using:

-You should probably specify the remote output directory to use, as follows:
+    argo submit argo.yaml -f examples/argo_clouds_off.yaml

-    REMOTE_ROOT=gs://my-bucket/ make run_kubernetes
+See the `argo.yaml` file for the available parameters.

-### Running with the orchestrator
+### Running with the orchestrator (deprecated)

 The workflow can also be executed within the end-to-end orchestration.
 In the `end-to-end.yaml` file a `nudging` section should be added / updated